Altus Skyscraper

-Altus (also known as Uni Centrum or Business Center 2000) is a skyscraper in Katowice, Silesia, Poland.
+Altus (also known as Uni Centrum or Business Center 2000) is a highrise in Katowice, Silesia, Poland.

 The construction started in 2001 and finished in 2003.
 The building is 125 m high and rises 30 floors above ground.
 Total floor area is 68,815 m^{2}, and volume is 270,430 m^{3}.
 The building surrounds a four-story atrium.
 One wing of the building has 18 stories and the other has 29.

 Altus is an intelligent building, controlled centrally through a Building Management System.
 There are 18 elevators in the building.

 The main tenants are a four-star hotel, a casino, a health club, and banks: PKO Bank Polski, Citibank, and Kredyt Bank.
 There is also a three-level underground parking that can fit 560 cars.
 Over 1,500 people work in the building.